-L. Program and Non-Program Income, regulatory citation
+L. Program and Non-Program Income, Regulatory Citation

 Estimated fee income to manage the program comes from two sources.
 Fees associated with the loans financed by federal capitalization grants are considered program income and all other fees from loans are considered non-program income.
-The estimate of program income and non-program income for state fiscal year 2021 are \$430,293 and \$849,318, respectively.
+The estimate of program income and non-program income for state fiscal year 2022 are \$467,188 and \$902,670, respectively.
+Fee income is used to fund the administration of the SRF program at the DEP and the MMBB, support other water quality related positions within the DEP, and may be used to fund loans for eligible CWSRF projects.